Local government reform

 This process was previously known as the Review of Public Administration, and is designed to make local government stronger and more citizen-focused.

-The Department of the Environment has produced a short video that explains the changes.
+The Department of the Environment is leading the reform

 Our new council will, once in place, include parts of the existing Lisburn and Castlereagh councils, plus a small area of North Down.
 Legislation confirming the boundaries of the 11 councils has now been approved.